galg-gh/url-shortener/README.md

 Using Terraform for AKS and EKS deployments

-Add Helm Charts support for ArgoCD
+Add Helm Chart support for ArgoCD